-Cash resources are held across a number of banks throughout Europe and are subject to upper limits on the amount of cash that may be held within any one institution at any one time.
+Cash resources are held in reputable stable banks or within the Allianz Cash pool and are subject to upper limits on the amount of cash that may be held within any one institution at any one time.
 The banks that we use are approved counterparties as prescribed by the Allianz Group.